boystrange/FairCheck/README.md

 Note that the option `-b` disables *both* session boundedness and cast boundedness checking.
 Nonetheless, `FairCheck` is able to distinguish the violation of each property independently.
-For example, both `B₁` and `B₂` discussed in [Claim 5](#claim-5) are flagged as session unbounded, whereas the one discussed here is flagged as cast unbounded.
+For example, both `B₁` and `B₂` discussed in [Claim 5](#claim-5) are flagged as session unbounded, whereas `A` discussed here is flagged as cast unbounded.

 ``` bash
 $ faircheck -a artifact/equation_7.pi
 NO: cast-unbounded process: A [line 4] casts x [line 4]
 ```

-The error message provides information about the location of the cast that causes `A` to be cast unbounded.
+The error message provides information about the location of the cast that makes `A` cast unbounded.

 ### Claim 8